 Predicting & Preventing Problems

 While a train is on the move, hundreds of sensors throughout the locomotive continually gather data on the performance of individual components.
-Data from the sensors is then transmitted to centers where analysts use advanced data and analytics software programs in real time to identify equipment not performing optimally for maintenance, ensuring small issues don’t become larger problems.
+Sensors transmit the data to analysts who use real-time software to identify equipment that may need maintenance, ensuring minor issues don’t become larger problems.

 The huge amount of data collected is further analyzed to identify patterns and look for relationships that can help determine when a component will need to be repaired or replaced weeks and even months ahead of time.

 “Previously we would wait for a locomotive to fail,” says Dave Gibson, the Operation Manager at GE Transportation’s Global Performance and Optimization Center.
 “Today, we can tell [railroads] what the problem is before a locomotive fails.”
 With this information, railroads can schedule maintenance and repairs at the optimal time — rather than after a breakdown occurs — helping to increase network fluidity.